org-zpr/zpr-rfcs/src/15-ZPL-Overview.md

 title: "Overview of the ZPL Policy Language"
 author: [Michael Dubno, Mathias Kolehmainen, Danny Hillis]
 publisher: "Applied Invention, LLC"
-date: 2025-07-10 # Used for PDF metadata
 firstdraft: "October 2024"
 updated: "September 8, 2025"
 rfcnum: 15
 lang: en-US
-revisions: # List versions in order from oldest to newest
-- date: "November 9, 2024"
-  author: [DH]
-  description: updated to make `Never` an assertion and explain incremental compilation and attribute change tracking
-  changes:
-  - In section 2.2, state explicitly that an endpoint may support multiple users or services
-  - In sections 2.3 and 2.4, clarify global scope of permissions and assertions
-  - In section 2.7, describe attribute service and how it caches values
-  - Change in sections 4.3 and 4.4, explain `Never` assertions and attribute monitoring
-  - In section 5, explain incremental compilation and the scope of ZPL
-- date: "February 24, 2025"
-  author: [DH]
-  description: remove postfix attribute notation and eliminate any ZPL specific meaning the word endpoint
-  changes:
-  - In section 2.2, clarify the relationship between endpoints and the associated identities of their devices, users and services
-  - In section 2.3, clarify definition of identity
-- date: "May 21, 2025"
-  author: [DH]
-  changes:
-  - Define and use "endpoint" instead "device" where appropriate.
-- date: "July 10, 2025"
-  author: [DH, MD]
-  changes:
-  - Add denials
-  - Remove assertions
-  - Remove from and multiple keywords
-  - Add on as synonym for with keyword
-  - Add through keyword for load balancers
-  - Allow both single of double quotes for strings
-  - Comments start with \# or //
-  - Allow inline comments
-  - Remove Oxford comma text, as there are no use cases for it yet
-  - Add Unicode support
-  - Add early statement example, and reference it
-- date: "September 8, 2025"
-  author: [MK]
-  changes:
-  - In section 1 and 4.1 rewrite ZPL examples that were using "with" to use "on" instead.
-  - In section 4.1 explain in more detail how "on" works.
-  - In section 4.1 remove the "through" keyword and rewrite examples that were using it.
-  - Bump version to 15.5.
 ...

 # Introduction